Frequently Asked Questions

 Q. What is Band Camp, and when is it?

-Band Camp consists of two weeks of rehearsal in August, usually right before school starts.
-During this time, students learn or review the fundamentals of marching, learn music for the upcoming school year, and start to prepare their drill for the upcoming field season.
-For the 2019 field season, Band Camp will begin on August 12th for all members,and camp will culminate with a family picnic concert on Friday, August 23rd.
-We will not rehearse on Saturdays or Sundays during those two weeks.
+Band Camp consists of one week of 9am-5pm rehearsals the week before the start of the school year.
+During this time, students learn and review the fundamentals of marching/spinning, learn music for the upcoming school year, and start to prepare their drill for the upcoming field season.

 Q. Must my student attend Band Camp in order to participate in Marching Band?

-As a general rule, yes.
-Mrs. Mattison may, at her discretion, permit exceptions if there are unusual circumstances that are brought to her attention well enough in advance; however, as a rule, ALL of band camp is mandatory for students who wish to have a spot in the field show.
-Because our marching drill is based off of attendance in band camp, students who do not attend camp, or do not notify Mrs. Mattison of their absence, will be assigned as an alternate marcher and will not have a permanent spot in the show.
-These students will still need to attend rehearsals to receive PE credit, and if a spot opens up on the field they will be assigned that spot.
+Yes, Band Camp is mandatory for students who wish to have a spot in the field show.
+Because our marching drill is based off of attendance in band camp, students who do not attend camp, or do not notify Mr. Abada of their absence, may be assigned as an alternate marcher and may not have a permanent spot in the show.

 Q. What exactly does the Marching Band do?

 Vanguard performs at all home football games, providing music from the stands throughout the game and entertaining the crowd with a halftime show on the field.
-Vanguard competes in local parades and field tournaments from September through December.
-Vanguard also performs at all school-spirit events, as well as a number of community events.
-Vanguard may also take special trips to participate in invitational parades and festivals outside of Southern California.
+Vanguard also competes in local SCSBOA field tournaments throughout October and November, performs at all school-spirit events, and performs at local holiday parades, including the Ocean Beach Holiday Parade and Festa Do Espirito Santo.

 Q. Marching Band sounds like a lot of work.
 What are the benefits of participating in Vanguard?